 Failure and God: Advice to Be Still and Not Fear

 Oh, how I wish I were more like David in that regard.
-Had I been in Davids’s place I would have wondered, “Is God done with me?
+Had I been in David’s place I would have wondered, “Is God done with me?
 Maybe I failed God again!”
-Instead of all those fears, however, we see faith and patience.
-David trusted God even if God had different plans for him.

-Things to Know in the context of 1 Chronicles 29:20
+Things to Know in the Context of 1 Chronicles 29:20

 • Israel had been at war since taking possession of the Promised Land.